poetapp/node/src/StorageReader/README.md

 ## Downloads

-Download Requests come into the Storage module via the `PoetTimestampDownloaded` RabbitMQ message which is handled in the Router by the `onPoetTimestampsDownloaded` function.
+Download Requests come into the StorageReader module via the `PoetTimestampDownloaded` RabbitMQ message which is handled in the Router by the `onPoetTimestampsDownloaded` function.

 This function calls the `download` function of the ClaimController, which simply inserts a new entry into the database,